 - Out-of-class documented activity includes, but is not limited to, such examples as time spent in: reading course-related material, writing, research, team work, study time, field trips, and tutoring.

 - As a measure that Purdue Global determines to be the reasonable equivalent to a credit hour of student work, as defined above, including such instances of awarding credit that includes, but is not limited to, the assessment of prior learning with proficiency shown via such examples as:

 - Evaluated programs of noncollegiate instruction such as ACE-recognized credit

 - Assessment of Skills and Knowledge

 Not applicable to Concord Law School.
-See the Concord Law School section for Concord-specific credit hour definitions.
+See Concord Law School Academic Information for Concord-specific credit hour definitions.